MaheshSharan/FlixPatrol-API/README.md

-# FlixPatrol India Scraper API
+# FlixPatrol  Scraper API

-A production-ready FastAPI service that scrapes Top 10 streaming data from FlixPatrol for India.
+A production-ready FastAPI service that scrapes Top 10 streaming data from FlixPatrol (INDIA).
 The service uses Redis caching for performance optimization and is containerized for easy deployment.

+> **Note:** This is an experimental, proof-of-concept API.
+It worked when originally developed but is no longer actively maintained, so it may not function reliably today.
+The project demonstrates the FlixPatrol scraping approach (currently configured for India) and can be adapted to other regions with modest code changes — however, scrapers are brittle and may require updates if the source site changes.my dump api **

 ## Features